tildearrow/furnace/doc/4-instrument/README.md

 the instrument editor allows you to edit instruments. it can be activated by double-clicking on an instrument in the instrument list.

-alternatively, window > instrument editor displays it.
+alternatively, the menu item "window > assets > instrument editor" displays it.

 ## main